andycroll/andycroll.com/_posts/2017/2017-10-01-dont-use-default-scope.markdown

   alt: 'default_scope code'
 ---

-A `default_scope` can be applied to a model, if you would like that scope to be applied across all queries on the model.
+When you would like a scope to be applied across all queries on a model, you can use `default_scope`.
 See more in the [ActiveRecord Query Guide](http://guides.rubyonrails.org/active_record_querying.html#applying-a-default-scope) and [Rails docs](http://api.rubyonrails.org/classes/ActiveRecord/Scoping/Default/ClassMethods.html#method-i-default_scope).

 -----